99darwin/bamazon/README.md

 ## How it works

+To see a video demonstration of the program, clone the repo and view ```bamazon-demonstration.mov```

 ### Customer view
 - The program will display a table of available items available for purchase and then prompt you for your choice.
 - Once you choose an item, the program will ask you how many items you'd like to purchase.